Family Medicine: First Year Residents

 Pronouns: She/Her/Hers

-• Daniel Lee, MD
+• Daniel Lee, MD, PharmD

 Portrait of Dr. Daniel LeeDaniel grew up in New Jersey.
 He attended Northeastern University, where he received his undergraduate and Doctor of Pharmacy degrees.
 He was motivated to pursue medicine after learning about health disparities and inequities.